-What made you decide to become a merchant navy deck officer?
+What made you want to be a deck officer in the Merchant Navy?

-How did you find your first sea phase?
+What was your first sea phase like?
 Was it what you expected?

 My first sea phase was busy!
 It was a four-month trip on Foreland Vessels’ roll-on-roll-off (ro-ro) cargo ships.
 I loved it.
 I had an amazing chief officer who was very knowledgeable about celestial navigation.
 He knew I had a passion for it and was more than willing to pass his knowledge on to me.